TheTaylorLee/PSPortable/README.md

   winget install JanDeDobbeleer.OhMyPosh -s winget
   ```

-* *__To get started__*
+* *__Install PSPortable Full or Light__*
   * Open an admin PowerShell prompt
   * Run the below script to include all modules and update existing module that will be included
   * A full deploy is slow.
-It should be run rarely such as on a primary workstation.
+It should be run rarely, such as on a primary workstation.
 The Light Version should be used more commonly.

   ```Powershell
   Set-ExecutionPolicy Unrestricted -confirm:$false -Force